kushol/React-Native/README.md

 # React-Native
 _________________________________________
-#To do Unit Testing,
+#To do unit testing,
-At first install the following package:
+At first install the following packages:
 _________________________________________

 ```npm install --save-dev jest```